newscoop/newscoop-localization/README.md

 `git pull`

 in your local copy of Newscoop git.
 After conversion is complete, copy the PHP files to your Newscoop 4.2.x or earlier installation, for example under the /var/lib/newscoop/admin-files/lang/ directory.
 You can then check the import of the strings was successful in the Localizer page of the admin interface.

+*Convert theme conf files to Gettext po and back*

+Set the THEME name and LANGUAGE of the source strings when converting to gettext.
+If converting back to Smarty format, set LANGUAGE to the destination language.

 *Convert PHP to Gettext po and back*